MPoL-dev/mpoldatasets/README.md

 ## Running

-This package will copy all finalized products to the `DATASET_BULID_DIR` environment variable.
-If `None`, defaults to the local directory of each dir.
+This package will copy all finalized products to the `zenodo-staging` directory.